Real Estate17 min read

 FeatureOregon Requirement

-Statewide Rent ControlFirst state in nation (2019)
+Statewide Rent ControlFirst state in nation (SB 608, 2019)

-New Construction Exempt15 years from construction
+New Construction Exempt15 years from certificate of occupancy

-Rent Increase Notice90 days required
+Rent Increase Notice90 days required; only once per 12 months

 Security Deposit Return31 days after possession delivered